dsuryd/dotNetify/DevApp.ViewModels/Docs/DataFlow.md

 #### Single View Model

 This is the simplest pattern that we've used so far, in which the root component is connected to a single back-end view model, serving the initial state and occasionally receiving updates to be persisted to the database.
-This works great for app with shallow component tree, or if integrating with client-side stores like Flux/Redux.
+This works great for app with shallow component tree, or if integrating with client-side stores.

 [inset]